Alexander

 I used to smoke for the British Olympic Team, 60 fags a day and I gave up overnight.
 I had to find something publicly acceptable to do with my hands and find an outlet for my wildest cravings, so I wrote a book.

-I’d been an editor, journalist and publisher before getting involved in PR and communications, so I’d written millions of words: speeches, magazine articles, op-eds, press releases, white papers and pretty much every sort of document you could think of.
+I’d been a journalist, editor and publisher before getting involved in PR and communications, so I’d written millions of words: speeches, magazine articles, op-eds, press releases, white papers and pretty much every sort of flavour of document you could think of.
 So I thought why not?
 I had no idea of how much I didn’t know about writing books and, to be honest, if I had known I might well not have had the courage to start.

 But start I did and soon found myself enjoying myself thoroughly writing a spoof of international spy thrillers.
 You know the sort of thing, man finds shadowy cabal which is trying to rule the world and sets out to defeat them while seducing a very lovely girl and then getting her and saving the world just in time for tea.